 2019-11-05.
-Steve Mohlke, Ithaca, and General Secretary of New York Yearly Meeting, reported on our experience with Pay as Led at Summer Sessions this past summer.
-The short version (complete notes attached) is that attendance was up, there were 81 who identified as first-timers or returnees after a long absence, and financially, we just about broke even.
+Steve Mohlke (Ithaca), General Secretary of New York Yearly Meeting, reported on our experience with Pay as Led at Summer Sessions this past summer.
+The short version (complete notes attached, page 13) is that attendance was up, there were 81 who identified as first-timers or returnees after a long absence, and financially, we just about broke even.
 There were 72 attendees who self-identified as young adults.
 Steve Mohlke believes that both the greater affordability of the sessions and the Young Adult Spiritual Nurture Series had a positive effect on the total number of young adults present.

-Sessions Committee recommends that Pay as Led be used for summer sessions 2020, with reconsideration after the second year's experience.
+Sessions Committee recommends that Pay as Led be used for Summer Sessions 2020, with reconsideration after the second year's experience.
 In response to a question about the cost in staff time, Steve Mohlke commented that in addition to initiating Pay as Led, the yearly meeting used master billing for the first time.
 This was not by choice; Silver Bay required it.
 The meeting approved Pay as Led for the coming year.
 2019-11-06.
-Laura Cisar, New Brunswick, gave a preliminary treasurer's report as of Oct.
-31 (to view, visit https://nyym.org/session/fall-sessions-2019 and click on "Preliminary Treasurer's Report, October 2019").
+Laura Cisar (New Brunswick) gave a preliminary treasurer's report as of Oct.
+31. (To view it, visit nyym.org/ session/fall-sessions-2019 and click on "Preliminary Treasurer's Report, October 2019."
+The 2019 year-end treasurer's report is on page 128).
 A Friend asked how this report compares to last year's at the same date, and was told that it is comparable.
 Last year at the end of the year, there was a deficit.
 However, our treasurer is optimistic that we may break even this year.